 The Peak-and-Valley filter is a new filter algorithm that has been put forward lately; it differs from the Median filter and adopts a series of operations based on min-max operators.
-Its core algorithm is following: first, it finds out the minimum and the maximum of the eight pixels surrounding the central pixel within a 3×3 window, then, compares the value of the central pixel with the minimum and the maximum, if the central pixel has a gray level which is much higher than the maximum, this means that the central pixel has been noised, and its gray level is replaced by the maximum, on the contrary, if the central pixel has a gray level which is much higher than the central pixel has a gray level which is much smaller than the minimum, its gray level is replaced by the minimum.
+Its core algorithm is following: first, it finds out the minimum and the maximum of the eight pixels surrounding the central pixel within a $3\times3$ window, then, compares the value of the central pixel with the minimum and the maximum, if the central pixel has a gray level which is much higher than the maximum, this means that the central pixel has been noised, and its gray level is replaced by the maximum, on the contrary, if the central pixel has a gray level which is much smaller than the minimum, its gray level is replaced by the minimum.
 Compared with the Median filter, the filter algorithm has a noise detection function; it is found to be adaptive to noise density variation and prone to protecting the details of the image better.

-After calculaton of Peak-and-Valley filtering, the resultant image is used for the segmentation with GKFCM algorithm.
+After calculaton of mean and peak-and-valley filtering, the resultant image is used for the segmentation with GKFCM algorithm.
 The algorithm for the proposed segmentation method is given bellow.